microsoft/genaiscript/packages/vscode/README.md

 CoArch will automatically mangle the prompt id, and extension to create a unique file name that is cross linked to the source.

+You can specify an output folder using `outputFolder`.

 #### audit: true | false

 Specifies that the prompt is an auditing prompt and should produce `VALID` or `ERROR` in the output.